Gifts That Pay You Income

 Wills vs. Trusts in Arizona: Choosing the Right Path for Your Legacy

+At GIS, we view this choice through the lens of Wealth Stewardship.
+It’s not just about who gets your "stuff"—it’s about protecting your family from unnecessary legal hurdles and taxes.
 When you begin your estate planning journey in Arizona, the first crossroad you’ll encounter is the choice between a Last Will and Testament and a Revocable Living Trust.
 Both documents allow you to dictate who receives your assets, but they function very differently when it comes to cost, privacy, and the court system.
+Once you’ve chosen a revocable living trust, the next step is making sure it actually works in real life.
+We walk through that process in Trust Funding: Ensuring Your Estate Avoids Arizona Probate.

 The Arizona Will: Simple, but Subject to Probate